Git Tutorial

 What are centralized version control systems (CVCS)?

 It is a version control where there is a single central repository hosted on a server.
-This server is expected to have the latest code and expects all its clients to contribute by being connected to the server always.
+This server is expected to have the latest code and expects all its clients to contribute by always being connected to the server always.

 What are distributed version control systems (DVCS)?